Notes for Contributors

 8. Contributors will be regarded as having accepted these conditions, as well as any listed below, when they offer a paper for consideration.

-Submission and assessment of papers
+Submission and peer-review

-1. Contributions should be no more than 10,000 words in length, including notes and references.
-They should be submitted electronically to the Editors as email attachments using the address on the contacts page.
 Appendices may include tables, photos and small amounts of digital video or sound recordings subject to the agreement of the Editors.
 Large media files should be sent separately using a file-transfer service.

 2. Contributions are peer reviewed.
-To enable this abstract and cover sheet with authors name and affiliation should be sent separately from the main text which should NOT contain the author’s name.
-If there are self citations in the bibliography these should be included as Author.
+To enable this, abstract and cover sheet with authors name and affiliation should be sent separately from the main text which should NOT contain the author’s name.
+If there are self-citations in the bibliography, these should be included as Author.

 3. JASO does not undertake in advance to accept for publication any contribution offered to it.
 In particular, contributions should be written in sufficiently good English to require only minimal editorial revision and copy-editing.
 Contributions may be rejected on these grounds alone.